jeremybut/planning/README.md

 Area 1 = For Thursdays and Fridays from 12h to 18h
 Area 2 = For Fridays and Saturdays from 12 to 19.30

-Hours worked must be glued to the opening or closing of the site or
+Hours worked must be glued to the opening or closing of the area or
 On the return of Thursdays, Fridays from 12h to 20h

-Salaries have 30 min rest for 7h of work
+Employees must have 30 min rest for 7h of work